Meal in a pumpkin

 Ingredients

-• 1 medium Pumpkin You can use smaller pumpkins so each has their own
+• 1 medium Pumpkin You can use smaller pumpkins for individual pumpkins per person, if preferred

 • 1 small Onion Diced